-Download file name Specifies the name of the CSV file to be imported.
-Import mode When importing a CSV file, you must specify one of the following import modes, which will control the integrity of operations between the source and the target table.
-Insert mode: Only record creation is allowed.
-If a record exists in the target table with the same primary key as the source record, an error is returned and the whole import operation is cancelled. • Update mode: Only modifications of existing records are allowed.
-If no record exists in the target table with the same primary key as the source record, an error is returned and the whole import operation is cancelled. • Update or insert mode: If a record with the same primary key as the source record already exists in the target table, that record is updated.
-Otherwise, a new record is created. • Replace (synchronization) mode: If a record with the same primary key as the source record already exists in the target table, that record is updated.
-Otherwise, a new record is created.
-If a record exists in the target table but is not present in the source XML file, that record is deleted from the table.
-File encoding Specifies the character encoding to use for the exported file.
-The default is UTF-8.
-Enable inheritance In order to consider the inheritance [p 22] during a CSV import, the option has to be defined in the model.
-Specifies whether the inheritance will be taken into account during a CSV import.
-If technical data in the CSV file define an inherit mode, corresponding fields or records are forced to be inherited.
-If technical data define an occult mode, corresponding records are forced to be occulted.
-Otherwise, fields are overwritten with values read from the CSV file.
-By default, this option is disabled.
-Note: Inheritance is always ignored if the dataset of the table has no parent or if the table has no inherited field.
-Column header Specifies whether or not to include column headers in the CSV file. • No header
+a CSV file, you must specify one of the modes, which will control the integrity of en the source and the target table. e: Only record creation is allowed.
+If a in the target table with the same primary ource record, an error is returned and the troperation is cancelled. de: Only modifications of existing records If no record exists in the target table with mary key as the source record, an error is the whole import operation is cancelled. insert mode: If a record with the same as the source record already exists in the in the target table with the same primary ource record, an error is returned and the toperation is cancelled. de: Only modifications of existing records If no record exists in the target table with mary key as the source record, an error is the whole import operation is cancelled. insert mode: If a record with the same as the source record already exists in the If no record exists in the target table with mary key as the source record, an error is the whole import operation is cancelled. insert mode: If a record with the same as the source record already exists in the as the source record already exists in the that record is updated.
+Otherwise, a new ated. nchronization) mode: If a record with the y key as the source record already exists in le, that record is updated.
+Otherwise, a new eated.
+If a record exists in the target table esent in the source XML file, that record is the table. racter encoding to use for the exported file.
+FF-8. sider the inheritance [p 20] during a CSV n has to be defined in the model. ort.
+If technical data in the CSV file define corresponding fields or records are forced If technical data define an occult mode, cords are forced to be occulted.
+Otherwise, citten with values read from the CSV file. option is disabled. cords are forced to be occulted.
+Otherwise, ritten with values read from the CSV file.

-• Label: For each column in the spreadsheet, the CSV displays its label.
+Label: For each column in the spreadsheet, the CSV displays its label.
 Each label is localized according to the locale preference of the current session.
 If no user-friendly label is defined for a node, the technical name of the node is used. • XPath: For each column in the spreadsheet, the CSV displays the path to the node in the table.
 Field separator Specifies the field separator to use for exports.
 The default separator is comma, it can be modified under Administration > User interface .
 List separator Specifies the separator to use for values lists.
 The default separator is line return, it can be modified under Administration > User interface .